joepress/firstcapstone_twitch/README.md

 * Potential features to come: wider search capability, add amount of followers each streamer has.
 Will continue to work on this to improve.

-* AJAX call and state object the project works through
+### AJAX call and state object the project works through vv

 ```
 var state = {